microsoft/FLAML/website/docs/Getting-Started.md

 ### Main Features

-1. For common machine learning tasks like classification and regression, it quickly finds quality models for user-provided data with small computational resources.
+1. For common machine learning tasks like classification and regression, it quickly finds quality models for user-provided data with low computational resources.

 2. It is easy to customize or extend.
 Users can choose their desired customizability: minimal customization (computational resource budget), medium customization (e.g., scikit-style learner, search space and metric), or full customization (arbitrary training and evaluation code).